18F/dtmo-hugo/content/handbook/travel-tdy/constructed-travel.md

 # <headline> Constructed Travel (using your own vehicle)

-<why this page exists> When you go on official travel, the Authorizing Official (AO) will authorize or direct you
+<why this page exists> Constructed travel is when you'd prefer to use your own car for official travel instead of what the Authorizing Official (AO) authorized you to use.
+For example, the AO authorized you to use commercial air, but you
-to use a specific transportation mode (i.e., the directed transportation mode) but sometimes you’d rather travel using a different transportation mode (i.e., your selected transportation mode).
-For example, the AO directed you to use commercial air, but you want to drive your own car.
+want to drive your own car to get there instead.

 <critical info> You must fill out a Constructed Travel voucher sheet first. (https://www.defensetravel.dod.mil/Docs/CT_Voucher_Instructions.pdf)